Skip to content

 Once you have your bounds in the correct position, you can access its values.

-// centers it horizontally and vertically within the whole screen
+// Center it horizontally and vertically within the whole screen

 .translate_y(-16);